ROCm/HIP/docs/user_guide/programming_manual.md

 HIP-Clang now supports device-side malloc and free.
 This implementation does not require the use of `hipDeviceSetLimit(hipLimitMallocHeapSize,value)` nor respects any setting.
 The heap is fully dynamic and can grow until the available free memory on the device is consumed.

-The test codes in the link (https://github.com/ROCm-Developer-Tools/HIP/blob/develop/tests/src/deviceLib/hipDeviceMalloc.cpp) show how to implement application using malloc and free functions in device kernels.

 ## Use of Per-thread default stream